Emergency officials continue to warn beachgoers to stay out of water

 Emerald Isle Fire Department and Lifeguard staff will continue to monitor ocean conditions throughout the day.

-On Wednesday, Troy Everette Strickland, 41, of Scotchburg, Virginia, died after beachgoers formed a human chain in an attempt to rescue him from the Atlantic's dangerous rip current.
+On Wednesday, Troy Everette Strickland, 41, of Scotchburg, Virginia, died after trying to save someone's life after they became stuck in the Atlantic's dangerous rip current.
+Strickland was able to save the woman but drowned after his life-saving effort.

 Strickland had been vacationing in Emerald Isle all week.
 Strickland's wife said her husband went into the water to help someone in distress.

-"The entire Town of Emerald Isle organization extends its deepest sympathy to Mr. Strickland's wife, family, and friends, and offers heartfelt prayers as they heal from this tragedy," a press release read.
+"The entire Town of Emerald Isle organization extends its deepest sympathy to Mr. Strickland's wife, family, and friends, and offers heartfelt prayers as they heal from this tragedy," town officials said in a release.

 In addition, lifeguards and the fire department have responded to six different water rescues involving 20 different people.